alt-magick/Correspondence/README.md

 The astrology cipher integrated into Correspondence assigns specific symbols to each letter of the alphabet, correlating them with astrological entities.
 For instance, 'A' corresponds to the Sun symbol (☉), 'B' to the Full Moon (●), and so forth.
 This encoding mechanism allows users to imbue their textual expressions with symbolic meanings associated with these cosmic elements.
 In chaos magic, symbols hold significant power as carriers of intention and meaning.

 The integration of the astrology cipher aligns with chaos magic's embrace of modern technologies and cultural symbols.
 By leveraging familiar astrological symbols in digital communication, the program bridges ancient mystical traditions with contemporary technological interfaces.
-This synthesis not only democratizes access to esoteric practices but also recontextualizes them within the framework of modernity.

 The editor exemplifies how technology can serve as a conduit for magical practice and personal transformation in the chaotic landscape of the 21st century.
 By blending coding capabilities with esoteric symbolism, the program invites users to explore the intersection of logic and intuition, structure and creativity.

-In a world of rapid change, chaos magic offers a unique paradigm, suited to navigating the challenges and opportunities of the modern age.
-Its ongoing evolution serves as a testament to humanity's quest to understand and influence the world, adapting ancient magical principles to our technological era.
+Peter J. Caroll's own website is a usefull resource, https://www.specularium.org/

-Peter J. Caroll's own website is a usefull resource ( https://www.specularium.org/ ).<br><br>
+<br><br>
 There is also a vast amount of literature on chaos magic in print and online.
 Here are some good books:

 "Liber Null" (1978) by Peter J. Carroll: